Nelleke20/service.housescraper/README.md

 #### Introduction
-The goal of this project was to analyze the status of a new housing project that was initiated in Houten in 2021.
+The goal of this project was to analyze the status of a new housing project that was initiated in Houten.
-For this project I used my Raspberry Pi and create a couple of cronjobs to constantly check the website and its information.
+For this project I used my Raspberry Pi and created a couple of cronjobs to constantly check the website and its information.

 ##### Table of Contents